March 6, 1995 Revised October 16, 2000 Revised September 4, 2007 Revised March 10, 2008January 10, 2011September 10, 2019

 The Inclement Weather Policy and Procedure will be provided to new employees during the new employee orientation.

-The associate vice president for Facilities Management is charged with recognizing inclement weather or other environmental factors that have the potential of disrupting the normal course of business at the university.
+The director of Public Safety is charged with recognizing inclement weather or other environmental factors that have the potential of disrupting the normal course of business at the university.
 She/he will convene the IWAT.

 The IWAT will meet as soon as possible to discuss the potential threat to the university community’s safety.
 The IWAT will gather information sufficient to form a recommendation for action.
 The IWAT will deliver its recommendation to the vice president